In Atlanta, VP Harris talks up COVID vaccinations

 "We together have the power to end this pandemic," she told a crowd thick with college-student aged people, plus Georgia Democrats.

 The politics of the COVID pandemic is part of the reason Harris and President Joe Biden got elected.
-The politics can be a distraction, says the CDC director Rochelle Walensky.
+The politics can be a distraction, said Centers for Disease Control and Prevention Director Rochelle Walensky.

 "I would say the reason to get vaccinated is a very individual decision, not a political decision.
 And that’s what we’re trying to do, is bring that decision to individual people," Wallensky told 11Alive News.

-The CDC says nationwide, 65 percent of those eligible have had at least one vaccine.
+The CDC said nationwide, 65 percent of those eligible have had at least one vaccine.

 Andre Felder Jr. was in the audience for Harris --- unvaccinated, and still skeptical.